 And, of course, we had to take a few photos....

 |The Wahba Crater Crew|

 The hike back to the top took slightly longer than the trek down (no kidding), but we weren't in any hurry so stopped often and I had plenty of water and an energy drink in my backpack.

 We also did our bit for environmental care, collecting empty drink bottles that previous sight see-ers had discarded (a nice way to say biffed, dumped or inconsiderately dropped) on the side of the path.

 Back on top, the wind from the day before had died and the boys had a crackling fire heating the kettles for qahwah and tea.
 After huffing and puffing our way up the hill, it really was a welcoming sight.

 After the boys had shown us a few games the bedouins like to play to pass the time away (known in NZ as tik tak tow, knucklebones and target practice), it was into the 4WD to bump and bounce our way over the rocky terrain to the oasis located on the verge of the crater with lovely, cool spring water supporting an old date palm plantation.

 By the end of our stay Mohamed, a bright young man who loves his part time tour guide role (his full time job is teaching), was fully versed in the importance of being environmentally conscious and he assures us the Powers That Be will be duly advised.

-Some people wouldn't enjoy the trip to Wahba Crater that we did because of the lack of facilities, and moves are afoot to add amenities (a long drop - I wouldn't like to be the guy trying to dig the scoria out of that hole - and a solar shower), but to be honest, the simplicity was a large part of the reason why we loved our camping at Wahba Crater.
+Some people wouldn't enjoy the trip to Wahba Crater that we did because of the lack of facilities, and moves are afoot to add amenities.
+A long drop (I wouldn't like to be the guy trying to dig the scoria out for that hole) and a solar shower are said to be on the cards till more permanent facilities can be erected.
+But to be honest, the simplicity was a large part of the reason why we loved our camping at Wahba Crater.